tab10/PRTCNT/conduction/README.md

 Compatible with Python 2.x/3.x

-For serial code, options are given by setting up a config.ini in your choice of save directory or else default.ini will be read.
-For parallel code, options are given on the command line.

-Serial code is ran by running "python run.py", for the MPI code run "mpirun -np X python mpi_run.py" with X the number of cores available. **80** cores seems good, or requesting 10 nodes **exclusively** since a standard node has 8 cores.
+To run execute "mpirun -np X python mpi_run.py" with X the number of cores available. **80** cores (or MPI processes) works well.
 Plotting analysis after simulation can be found in plots.py, with stand-alone definitions for individual plots.
 **ipython** can be used to run them.

-On OU's Schooner, add this line to your .profile:
-`module load OpenMPI mpi4py numpy matplotlib`. `#SBATCH -p 2650` gives a 10 core node, `#SBATCH -p 2670` gives a 12 core node

-Remember you must load conduction before running it, i.e. do not run it in the package directory.
+Conduction must be loaded before running it, i.e. do not run it in the package directory.

 ##### References